-If you are a child of the 1960’s/70’s, then you’ve probably heard of Don McLean’s memorable hit song, “And I Love You So.”
-What you may not know is that the song was widely covered by other recording artists, most notably Elvis Presley and Perry Como.
+Even if you aren’t a fan of seventies music, you’ve probably heard Don McLean’s hit song, “And I Love You So.”
+What you may not know is the song was widely covered by other recording artists, most notably Elvis Presley and Perry Como.
 Yes, I said Perry Como.

 In a career that spanned decades, Don McLean wrote and recorded twenty-two studio albums, four live albums, and 16 singles.
 He is best known for his song and album of the same name, “American Pie.”

 I’m constantly amazed at the way major recording artists create unique compositions to express their music.
 “And I Love You So” features an original picking method combined with interesting chord shapes.
-To learn to play a song the way the artist does is a great way to expand your musical scope and technique.
-It took the better part of three weeks to master this song.
-It has some beautiful riffs in it.
-Here is my version of McLean’s hit.
-I hope you enjoy it.
+Learning to play a song the way the artist does is a great way to expand your musical scope and technique.

 Paddy and Tom Clancy came to America intending to develop lucrative acting careers.
 Little did they know they were destined to succeed enormously in the music business while making a tremendous contribution to the form, awareness, and appreciation of classic Irish folk music.